ReLoRA: High-Rank Training Through Low-Rank Updates: Method

-However, implementing restarts is not trivial in practice and requires certain modifications to the optimization procedure.
-Na\"ive implementation causes the model to diverge right after the restart.
-Unlike plain stochastic gradient descent, which solely relies on the value of the gradient at the current optimization timestep, Adam \cite{Kingma2015AdamAM} update is guided mainly by the first and second moments of the gradient accumulated over the previous steps.
-In practice, gradient moment smoothing parameters $\beta_1$ and $\beta_2$ are usually very high $0.9-0.999$.
-Let's assume that at the reinitialization boundary $W_A^1$ and the corresponding gradient moments $m_A$ and $v_A$, are full-rank ($r$).
-Then, after the merge-and-reinit, continuing to use old gradient moments for $W_A^2$ will guide it in the same direction as $W_A^1$ and optimize the same subspace.
+However, implementing restarts is not trivial in practice and requires several modifications to the optimization procedure.
+Unlike plain stochastic gradient descent, Adam \cite{Kingma2015AdamAM} update is guided mainly by the first and second moments of the gradient accumulated over the previous steps.
+In practice, Adam's $\beta_1$ and $\beta_2$ are usually very high $0.9-0.999$.
+This means that after the merge-and-reinit, continuing to use old gradient moments for $W_A^2$ will guide it in the same direction as $W_A^1$ and optimize the same subspace.

-To resolve this issue, we propose \methodname{}. \methodname{} performs a partial reset of the optimizer state during merge-and-reinit and sets the learning rate to 0 with a subsequent warmup.
-Specifically, we set $99\%$ of low-magnitude optimizer state values to zero and use a jagged-cosine learning rate schedule (Figure \ref{fig:jagged_cosine_schedule}).
-Our ablation studies (Section \ref{tab:ablaitons}) show that both of these modifications are required to improve the performance over vanilla LoRA.
+To resolve this issue, \methodname{} performs a partial reset of the optimizer state during merge-and-reinit via magnitude pruning.
+To avoid loss diverging after an optimizer reset it also sets the learning rate to 0 with a subsequent warm-up (Figure \ref{fig:jagged_cosine_schedule}).
+Our ablation studies (Table \ref{tab:ablaitons}) show that both of these modifications are required to improve the performance over LoRA.
+Finally, in our experiments we found that in the case of training from scratch (random initialization) a short full-rank training is needed to ``warm start'' ReLoRA.

-To reiterate, \methodname{} is a low-rank training method inspired by LoRA that uses restarts to increase the effective rank of the update, uses partial optimizer reset, and a jagged scheduler to stabilize training and warm starts.
 All of this allows \methodname{} to achieve performance comparable to full-rank training, especially in large transformer networks, by only training a small set of parameters at a time. \methodname{} is described in Algorithm \ref{alg:method}.

 \paragraph{Enhancing computational efficiency}